Key Takeaways:

 Conclusion — Custodial or Non-Custodial Wallet: Which to Choose

 Both custodial and non-custodial wallets have their own sets of benefits and limitations.
 For users who prioritise ease of use and backup recovery options, custodial wallets are a sensible solution.
 But for those who want full control and ownership of their private keys, non-custodial wallets might be what they’re looking for.
-Ultimately, it is up to the user, and the non-custodial Crypto.com DeFi Wallet is one of many options to consider.
+Ultimately, it is up to the user, and the non-custodial Crypto.com Onchain is one of many options to consider.

 Due Diligence and Do Your Own Research

 All examples listed in this article are for informational purposes only.
-You should not construe any such information or other material as legal, tax, investment, financial, cyber-security, or other advice.
+You should not construe any such information or other material as legal, tax, investment, financial, cybersecurity, or other advice.
 Nothing contained herein shall constitute a solicitation, recommendation, endorsement, or offer by Crypto.com to invest, buy, or sell any coins, tokens, or other crypto assets.
 Returns on the buying and selling of crypto assets may be subject to tax, including capital gains tax, in your jurisdiction.
 Any descriptions of Crypto.com products or features are merely for illustrative purposes and do not constitute an endorsement, invitation, or solicitation.

 Past performance is not a guarantee or predictor of future performance.
 The value of crypto assets can increase or decrease, and you could lose all or a substantial amount of your purchase price.
 When assessing a crypto asset, it’s essential for you to do your research and due diligence to make the best possible judgement, as any purchases shall be your sole responsibility.